miss-Rita/STshiny/README.md

 # Data file description

-If you run the sample data, you need to download the following data files.
-Please download them from the following links and place them in the root directory of the project:
+If you want to download the code for this project locally and run it using RStudio, there are some sample data available here.
+Please download them and place them in the main directory of the project so that you can run the sample code smoothly.

 [Click here to download all_markers.rds](https://drive.google.com/file/d/1MnQSfd8r8uHKpd7MtJUiezw93l161RcU/view?usp=drive_link)